kaimitai/skchain/docs/solomon's_key_rom_map.md

 ## Block Data

+No data table exists for this section, as each entry is of fixed size.
 The block data section contains the definitions of the level block data, stored as bitmasks.
 Since each level is 16 by 12 tiles, one level's block definition containts (16x12)/8 = **24** bytes.
 Each level has a bitmask for brown (breakable) blocks, and white (unbreakable) blocks.
 The byte size is therefore 24x2 = **48** bytes per level, and with 53 levels the total block data section is 48x53 = **2544** bytes.

 For each level, the first 12 bytes define the brown blocks, and the next 12 bytes define the white blocks.